 Once the appraisal is over, your bank will review the loan, and you’ll enter escrow.
 During this time, your broker may need you to answer questions or manage financial issues, so stay by the phone and prepare yourself for action.
 When the day comes, and the deal closes, you’ll meet your realtor and receive your keys.
 Coordinate things right, and the move-in truck will pull up behind you.

 While this homebuying guide can outline the steps for you, there’s no replacement for the service a realtor provides.
-A Calcagno & Hamilton Real Estate Partners agent will easily guide you through the process, landing you in your dream home.
+A Calcagno & Hamilton Real Estate Group agent will easily guide you through the process, landing you in your dream home.
 Allow our expertise to be your asset.